julienloizelet/ddev-playwright/README.md

       - PLAYWRIGHT_TEST_DIR=your/playwright/directory/path
 ```

-You could also edit the value directly in the `docker-compose.playwright.yaml` file but you risk losing your changes every time you do a  `ddev get julienloizelet/ddev-playwright` (unless you delete the `#ddev-generated` line at the beginning of the file).
+You could also edit the value directly in the `docker-compose.playwright.yaml` file, but you risk losing your changes every time you do a  `ddev get julienloizelet/ddev-playwright` (unless you delete the `#ddev-generated` line at the beginning of the file).

 In addition, if there is a `.env.example` file in the folder, it will be copied into a `.env` file (to be used with the `dotenv` package for example).